jonathunne/wdk-react-native-core/README.md

 ### Contributing

 Since you're installing from source, you can:
-1. Make changes to the code in `wdk-rn-core`
+1. Make changes to the code in `wdk-react-native-core`
-2. Rebuild: `cd wdk-rn-core && npm run build`
+2. Rebuild: `cd wdk-react-native-core && npm run build`
 3. The changes will be reflected in your app immediately (or after reinstalling)
 4. Submit a pull request with your improvements!